Skip to content

 The Polygon zkEVM team has decided to use the OpenZeppelin’s TimelockController.sol contract to inherit security as well to avoid the lengthy and complicated audit process.
 We have changed the getMinDelay method in the contract and this modified implementation is named PolygonZkEVMTimelock.sol contract.

-In the event that the zkEVM contract system is in Emergency Mode, the new getMinDelay will set the time minDelay to 0.
+In the event that the zkEVM contract system is in Emergency Mode, the new getMinDelay sets the time minDelay to 0.
 This is when the Security Council Multisig takes control.

 The zKEVM Protocol’s Admin role is set to an instance of PolygonZkEVMTimelock.sol contract address since the deployment of the zk-rollup.